dora-metrics/pelorus/docs/Configuration.md

     - comittime-enterprise-config
 ```

-### ConfigMap configuration values
+### Exporter ConfigMap configuration values

-Configuration for each exporter is done via ConfigMap objects.
-Best practice is to store the folder outside of local Pelorus Git repository and modify accordingly.
+Each exporter is configured using ConfigMap objects.
+Each ConfigMap must be in a separate file and must be applied to the cluster before deploying the Pelorus Helm chart.

-Each ConfigMap must be in a separate file and must be applied to the cluster before deploying pelorus helm chart.
+> **Important:**  Store the ConfigMap folder outside of local Pelorus Git repository and modify accordingly.

 ConfigMap can be applied individually or all together:
 ```shell